Noise

 Complaints are investigated under the Environmental Protection Act 1990.
 If you feel that you are being affected by statutory noise nuisance and want to make a complaint you will be asked to complete noise diary sheets.
 Please refer to the guidance notes before submitting your form.:

-Send completed forms to customer.services@westsuffolk.gov.uk with 'Noise/odour form' in the subject box.
+If you have logged your complaint with us, please send completed forms to customer.services@westsuffolk.gov.uk with the worksheet reference number in the subject box.

 If we think that the noise is likely to be a statutory nuisance then we will investigate the complaint further.
-Our investigations may take the form of visits to your property and the use of digital recording equipment.
-If we think a statutory nuisance exists we will serve a noise abatement notice to stop the noise occurring.
+Our investigations may take the form of visits to your property and the use of digital audio recording equipment.
+If after further investigation and evidence gathering we think a statutory nuisance exists, we will serve a noise abatement notice to require the person responsible to stop the noise occurring.
 Where appropriate we will always offer advice and assistance to the person who is alleged to be causing the noise in order to minimise it.

 Noise the council cannot investigate